openlayer-ai/templates/python/llms/openai-chatbot/README.md

 ## How it works

-Wrapping the OpenAI client with `OpenAIMonitor` from [Openlayer's Python SDK](https://reference.openlayer.com/reference/index.html) enables tracing for every chat completion call.
+Wrapping the OpenAI client with `trace_openai` function from [Openlayer's Python SDK](https://www.openlayer.com/docs/api-reference/sdk/libraries/python) enables tracing for every chat completion call.
 This is done in [`app/model/openai_model.py`](/python/llms/openai-chatbot/app/model/openai_model.py), where our LLM is defined.

 ### Monitoring

-All production requests that go through the code wrapped with the `OpenAIMonitor` are automatically streamed to the Openlayer platform, where our tests and alerts are defined.
-You just need to add your Openlayer API key and project name as environment variables.
+All production requests that go through the client wrapped with the `trace_openai` are automatically streamed to the Openlayer platform, where our tests and alerts are defined.
+You just need to add your Openlayer API key and inference pipeline id as environment variables.

 ### Development